 Tables 12 and 13 summarize the elemental analysis results for Ag, In, and Cd in the recombined bulk samples.
 Of these elements, only Ag was measurable in the recombined bulk samples.
 The measured Ag concentrations are generally similar for both the H8 and E9 samples, ranging from 0.13 to 0.19 wt%.
 This suggests a relatively homogeneous distribution in the rubble bed.
-These concentrations are equivalent to 7.4 to 10% of the expected Ag concentration of the core.
-Therefore significant relocation of the Ag out of the debris bed has occurred.
+These concentrations are equivalent to only 7.4 to 10% of the expected Ag concentration of the core.
+The measured detection limit values for Cd and In suggest significant depletion of both elements.